Blun7/wadpwn/README.md

 # WADBPWN

-#### Hack a random android device with 100% guarantee to succeed within 1 second from  you launching the script.
+#### Hack a random android device with 100% guarantee to succeed within 1 second.

 ##### The easiest methods that are the most effective methods